Bootcamp-EE/time-tracker/README.md

 # time-tracker
-This is a time tracking application.
+This is a time tracking application being built as a part of the bootcamp @ EqualExperts